 The zebra looking for pastures new is one of our leaving cards.

 When someone is leaving, wish them well, for you were strangers once, in a strange land.

 Say goodbye to co-workers and colleagues.
 Day-to-day you’re probably spending more time with them than you do with your own family.
 Now there’s a thought.

-So the word to ‘leave’ is one of those words with diametrically opposite meanings – to leave or to leave where it is, Another word that has two diametrically opposite meaning is ‘to cleave’.
+So the word to ‘leave’ is one of those words with diametrically opposite meanings – meaning to go or to be left behind, Another word that has two diametrically opposite meaning is ‘to cleave’.
 It means to split in two and it means to stick to.
 Neat, eh?

-Flock is one of our ‘Leaving’ greeting cards.
+Flock is another one of our Leaving cards.